matry/editor/notes/components.md

 in design tools this usually means there's an original, master copy of the UI. the other descendent copies inherit properties from the original, but can also override properties, and can also "detach" from the master.

-in developer tools this usually means there's a prototype of the UI, which isn't by itself reflected in the final product. each actual bit of the UI is instead an _instance_ of that prototype.
+in developer tools this usually means there's a prototype of the UI, which is synonymous with a blueprint and therefore doesn't exist by itself in the final product. each actual bit of the UI is instead an _instance_ of that prototype.

 these are two component models that satisfy the basic condition that designers and developers don't want to repeat themselves. but is there another model?

 ultimately we're talking about copies of three things:

 1. element structure
 2. media content (text/image/etc)
-3. styles
+3. attributes (both aesthetic and behavioral)

 I see a few features that, if combined, could reduce the need for complex component manipulation.